toggledbits/Switchboard-Vera/README.md

 Sometimes it may be necessary to distinguish Switchboard's virtual devices from real devices (e.g. in a startup Lua routine).
 Device type cannot be used, as Switchboard tries to use Vera-standard devices types to the greatest extent possible.
 But there are some built-in "tells":

-1. The best, most-reliable method is to check the parent ID of the device; if the parent ID points to a Switchboard master device, then it's a Switchboard virtual device.
-A quick version of this test is `if (luup.devices[luup.devices[devicenum_being_tested].device_num_parent] or {}).device_type == "urn:schemas-toggledbits-com:device:Switchboard:1" then (it's a Switchboard device) end`
+1. The best, most-reliable method is to check the parent of the device; if the parent is a Switchboard master device, then it's a Switchboard virtual device.
+A quick version of this test is `if (luup.devices[luup.devices[devicenum_being_tested].device_num_parent] or {}).device_type == "urn:schemas-toggledbits-com:device:Switchboard:1" then --[[ it's a Switchboard device --]] end`
 2. An alternate method of detection is to look for the existence of the `Behavior` state variable in service `urn:toggledbits-com:serviceId:Switchboard1` on the device; if present and not blank, it's a Switchboard virtual device;
 2. The old, now deprecated method is to check the *manufacturer* attribute on the device, which will be "rigpapa"; the *model* attribute will be set to the switch type name, which is always a string beginning with "Switchboard".

 ## License and Warranty

-Switchboard, Copyright 2018,2019 Patrick H. Rigney (rigpapa).
+Switchboard, Copyright 2018,2019,2020 Patrick H. Rigney (rigpapa).
 All Rights Reserved.

 Switchboard is offered under the MIT License:
 > Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: